Log in

 Headmaster: Mr P Moss, BA

 Although the Preparatory School is administered by the same Board of Governors as the Pre-Prep and the Senior School, it has its own Head and staff.
-There are 48 teaching staff who either hold degrees or diplomas in education.
-As well as a dedicated Director of Music, Director of Sport and Director of Drama.
-The music department is also supported by a team of excellent peripatetic music teachers specialising in a variety of instruments and in all sports, professional coaches encourage children to reach their potential.
+There are 47 teaching staff who either hold degrees or diplomas in education including a dedicated Director of Music, Director of Sport and Director of Drama.
+The Music department is also supported by a team of excellent peripatetic music teachers specialising in a variety of instruments and, in all sports, professional coaches encourage children to reach their potential.

 Pupils follow a broad and stimulating curriculum.
-In Year 3, the majority of lessons are delivered by pupil’s class teachers, however, there are also speciality teachers for a number of subjects and as pupils move up the School, they see an increasing number of subject specialists.
+In Year 3, the majority of lessons are delivered by the pupils’ class teachers; however, a number of subjects are taught by specialist teachers.
+As pupils progress through the School, they are taught by an increasing number of subject specialists.
 Subjects taught are English, Mathematics, Science, French, History, Geography, Religious Studies, Computing, PSHCE, Art, Design Technology, Music, PE and Games and Drama.
 Forest School is also taught in Years 3 to 6 and Latin and Spanish are introduced in Year 7.
-The academic curriculum is based upon an Independent Year 7-9 curriculum for Years 7 and 8.
+The academic curriculum is based upon an Independent Year 7–9 curriculum for Years 7 and 8.

 The main games for boys are rugby, hockey and cricket, and for girls, hockey, netball and cricket.
-Pupils in Years 7 and 8 have the option to play tennis instead of cricket in the Trinty term.
+Pupils in Years 7 and 8 have the option to play tennis instead of cricket in the Trinity Term.
 Swimming, tennis, athletics and cross-country running are also taught and use is made of the School’s covered play area.
 Horse riding is available nearby.

 Charitable status.
 Dean Close School is a Registered Charity, number 1086829.
 It exists to provide education for children.